star-whale/docs/docs/reference/sdk/overview.md

 - `Point`: Point type.
 - `Polygon`: Polygon type.
 - `Link`: Link type, for creating `remote-link` data.
-- `S3LinkAuth`: When data is stored in S3-based object storage, this type describes auth and key info.
 - `MIMEType`: Describes multimedia types supported by Starwhale, used in `mime_type` attribute of `Image`, `Video` etc for better Dataset Viewer.
-- `LinkType`: Describes remote link types supported by Starwhale, currently `LocalFS` and `S3`.

 ## Other